This page provides information on the VRayProxy node.

 Reload Geometry – V-Ray attempts to reload the specified geometry.

-Expand Primitives – When enabled, primitives will be expanded on a per-object basis.
+Expand Primitives – When enabled, primitives are expanded on a per-object basis.

-Missing File – Specifies how V-Ray will handle a missing file:
+Missing File – Specifies how V-Ray handles a missing file:

 Report Error – V-Ray reports an error.